-- High residential energy users,
+- High residential energy users

-- Households with a high energy burden,
+- Households with a high energy burden

-- Elderly persons,
+- Elderly persons

-- Persons with disabilities, and
+- Persons with disabilities

 - Families with children.

-The categories listed are the only allowable priorities for the DOE WAP.
-Grantees are also expected to describe how applicants are drawn from a waiting list if they choose, given that all applicants are required to re-verify for the program annually and thus the applications are no older than one year.
+The categories listed are the only allowable priorities for WAP.
+Grantees are also expected to describe how applicants are drawn from a waiting list, given that all applicants are required to reverify for the program annually and thus the applications are no older than one year.
 The first consideration must be by priority category.
-Grantees then may choose to use oldest application certification date for positioning applicants within the same allowable priority category.
-The timing of service to an applicant that is in a priority category may be set so services can be coordinated with another funding source.
+Grantees then may choose to use the oldest application certification date for positioning applicants within the same allowable priority category.
+The timing of service to an applicant that is in a priority category may be set so services can be coordinated with other funding sources.

-Consideration of "high residential energy users" and "households with a high energy burden" (as defined in 10 CFR 440.3) may be in combination with other priority categories of elderly, persons with disabilities, or families with children.
+Consideration of "high residential energy users" 10 CFR 440.3 and "households with a high energy burden" (as defined in 10 CFR 440.3) may be in combination with other priority categories of the elderly, persons with disabilities, or families with children.
 The consideration of "high residential energy users" and "households with a high energy burden" enables Grantees and Subgrantees to better partner with utilities and other programs to leverage additional resources into their programs.
-Grantees are encouraged to consider opportunities to pursue a comprehensive approach to advancing equity for all, including people of color and others who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality.

 Grantees must describe how they define high energy burden or high energy user (e.g., utility data, algorithm, etc.) in the Master File and report these priority categories in the QPR.
-DOE strongly encourages assigning the highest priority to households with a high energy burden, as defined in 10 CFR 440.3.
+DOE encourages assigning the highest priority to households with a high energy burden, as defined in 10 CFR 440.3.
 For regional energy burden metrics see the "Background Data and Statistics on Low-Income Energy Use and Burden for the Weatherization Assistance Program: Update for Fiscal Year 2020" (ORNL/TM-2020/1566).
 This report will be updated as new information is available.

-Housing type is not a recognized priority under the regulations and use of housing type as a priority may be contrary to the requirement for high residential energy users to be considered as a priority in evaluating service delivery ranking of eligible households.
+Housing type is not a recognized priority under the regulations, and use of housing type as a priority may be contrary to the requirement for high residential energy users to be considered as a priority in evaluating service delivery ranking of eligible households.
 Grantees and Subgrantees may not discriminate because of the type of home where the low-income family lives.
 All other issues related to eligibility still apply.